openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 10: Time between steps (relevant for MODE1)

 Time between steps (relevant for MODE1).
-Default setting: 10 ms  0 - immediate change of state, available settings: 1 - 60000 ms.
+<p&gtDefault setting: 10 ms  0 - immediate change of state, available settings: 1 - 60000 ms.</p&gt
 Values in the range 0 to 60000 may be set.

 The manufacturer defined default value is ```10```.